dbarton-uk/christmas-market/README.md

 # Gaming the Christmas Market

 ## Introduction

-The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is a yearly extravaganza, when the city of Bath is transformed into a veritable Winter Wonterland with a selection of gift chalets for all your Christmas purchasing requirements.
+The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is a yearly extravaganza, when the city of Bath is transformed into a veritable Winter Wonterland offering a selection of gift chalets for all your Christmas purchasing requirements.
 Or at least, that's one perspective.
-For me, long in the tooth and a little bit grumpy, it's not quite so evocative.
+For me, long in the tooth and a little bit grumpy, it's not quite so tempting.
 A log jam of people shuffling between chalets with their Christmas spirit disappearing faster than the mince pies and hot toddy.
 When it comes to Christmas shopping, a high focus on efficiency is what is required!

 This mini project uses the Neo4j Graph Database to determine the optimum route through the christmas market, given a set of mandatory chalets to purchase from.
 It also shows a user friendly visual of the route, using Neo4j Desktop and making use of APOC capabilities with virtual nodes and relationships.

-**TODO** - add version of Neo4j
+The project is written using Neo4j 3.4.10

 Full source code, licensed under Apache License 2.0 is [available](https://github.com/dbarton-uk/christmas-market).